Skip to main content

 Skin Type Compatibility: Who Gets Left Out?

 ELEMIS works across all skin types — the gel-cream texture is light enough for oily skin, hydrating enough for dry, and the SPF benefits everyone.
 Tatcha is explicitly designed for dry to normal skin.
 Oily or combination types often find the dewiness reads as excess shine, especially in warm weather.
-ELEMIS is the democratic choice.
+ELEMIS is the more adaptable choice.
 Tatcha is the specialist for dry skin that craves visible hydration.

 Winner: ELEMIS Pro-Collagen Cream